liaforg/closures-assignment/scope_answers.md

 6) ->
 7) -> firstIdea has no output to screen which is why it comes back undefined -> secondIdea does not have access to the local variable in the firstIdea function

+EXERCISE TWO:
+1) -> error because address is not defined outside of the function -> must put address = buildHouse('123 Happy St.')
+2) -> smoother is not defined outside of the function -> have to define smoothie outside of the function for it to print regardless
+3) -> will return the value of 5
+   -> put the loop inside of a function so that console.log cant access index 4)